ApeWorX/ape/docs/userguides/config.md

     default_provider: hardhat
 ```

-Set gas limit for a given network:
+Set the gas limit for a given network:

 ```yaml
 ethereum: